zextras/tech-doc/source/_includes/_usage/usage-settings.rst

    These settings define the response to incoming e-mails.
-Notification e-mails can be sent to a third party and different types of desktop notification can be combined (pop-ups, flashing browser title, highlight of mail tab).
+Notification e-mails can be sent to a third party and different types of desktop notification can be combined (pop-ups, flashing browser title, highlight of mail tab, play a sound).
 Notification can be restricted to e-mail landing in the inbox or in all folders (in case you defined Filters, see further on).

    Choose also where to store e-mails sent from yourself, whether to send automatic read receipts and if duplicate messages should be